-Paul has been utilized to perform police department audits and internal investigations and has provided consultation to numerous municipalities regarding the operational aspects of police departments.
-His many years of experience in law enforcement provide him with a unique perspective, particularly in the numerous matters he has litigated involving the use of Tasers.
-Paul has successfully completed training provided by the Department of Homeland Security in both the Basic and Command courses in Managing Civil Actions and Threat Incidents (MCATI).
+Paul has been utilized to perform audits of municipal departments, such as police departments and 911 call centers, and has conducted internal investigations.
+He has also provided consultation to numerous municipalities regarding the operational aspects of their police departments.
+His nearly 22 years of experience in law enforcement provide him with a unique perspective, particularly in the numerous matters he has litigated involving the use of Tasers.

 Additionally, Paul has litigated a wide array of professional liability and product liability cases in West Virginia, including the defense of real estate agents, insurance brokers, logging cases, correctional facilities and civil rights matters.
 Among his West Virginia cases was the defense of Weirton Steel Corporation and Wheeling Downs and the City of Huntington.
 Paul has also represented a number of private and public employers in employment matters.

 In 1979 Paul earned his Bachelor of Science degree in Administration of Justice from the Pennsylvania State University.
-For some 12 years before attending the Duquesne University School of Law, in Pittsburgh, Pennsylvania, Paul was a police officer.
+For nearly 12 years before attending the Duquesne University School of Law, in Pittsburgh, Pennsylvania, Paul was a police officer.
 He served in Elizabeth Township, Pennsylvania, and then in the cities of West Palm Beach and Palm Beach, Florida.
-He has served as a uniform police officer and field training officer, as well as becoming certified as a crime scene analyst and was part of the Major Crimes Unit.
+He served as a uniform police officer and field training officer, became certified as a crime scene analyst, and was part of the Major Crimes Unit.
 Paul was recognized as an expert in crime scene reconstruction and the science of fingerprints in both state and federal courts in Florida.

 •Beyond Asking Questions at a Deposition, November 2014